impredicative/irc-rss-feed-bot/README.md

 In the above service definition in `docker-compose.yml`, customize its relative paths to `config.yaml` (as defined in the volume source, e.g. `./irc-rss-feed-bot`) and also to `secrets.env`.

-This volume source directory must be writable by Docker using the UID defined in the Dockerfile; it is 999.
+This volume source directory must be writable by the container using the UID defined in the Dockerfile; it is 999.
 A simple way to ensure it is writable is to run a command such as `chmod a+w ./irc-rss-feed-bot` once on the host.

 From the directory containing `docker-compose.yml`, run `docker-compose up -d irc-rss-feed-bot`.